Nirantar: Continuing Education Programmes (CEP) Admissions

 Project Work

-This is an important component of the Youth Leadership and Empowernment- envisioning social change programme.
-The project work enables students to undertake two projects from the basket of suggested projects.
-It creates a bridge to independent learning for students through online mode.
+This is an important component of the Youth Leadership and Empowerment- envisioning social change programme.
+The project work enables students to undertake three projects (of their choice) and one compulsory task, from the basket of suggested projects.
+It allows independent learning for students by working on the project’s activities in the field.

 Assessment Unit